paketo-buildpacks/blog/content/posts/0008-introducing-liberty.md

 [Liberty](https://github.com/paketo-buildpacks/liberty) is finally available in Paketo and included in the [java](https://github.com/paketo-buildpacks/java) buildpack!
 Liberty is an open application framework designed for the cloud.
 It’s small, lightweight, and designed with modern cloud-native application development in mind.

 With the Liberty buildpack, you can:
-*   Build java apps from source or a pre-configured on-prem Liberty
+*   Build Java apps from source or a pre-configured on-prem Liberty
 *   Install Liberty and user custom features
 *   Install Liberty interim fixes
 *   Create UBI-based OCI images